bcornelusse/ELEN0445-microgrids/devices_and_interfaces.md

 ---

-# Internal combustion engines (ICEs)
+# Internal combustion engines (ICEs) a.k.a.
+Gensets

 ICEs are widespread:
 - low capital cost,
-- low operation.footnote(Fuel may nevertheless be very expensive in some parts of the world) and maintenance cost
+- low operation and maintenance costs*
 - can be easily moved from one place to another
 - Can be designed to work with a variety of fuels
 - Units of several kW to several MW.

+*Fuel may nevertheless be very expensive in some parts of the world.

 ---